CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/faq.md

 - Padding = **None**

 Then **Publish** the page and you should now have a hidden module position and the Social Tabs should be displaying as expected.
 The footer is display on all the pages so you should only have to add it once.

 ***

+#### <a name="q14"></a> Lost my Facebook feed in Page module after upgrade to 0.4.2?

+### Background

+Facebook has depreciated the **Post** option and replaced it with **Tabs** which allows users to display a series of tabs such as **Timeline**, **Messages** and or **Events**.

+### Fix

+As of Social Links version **0.4.2** the old system has been replaced by **Tabs** which is a multi select field where you will need to choose one or more of the tabs that you want to be displayed.

+<div class="uk-alert">Note: This field can be left blank for users who don't want to display any tabs.</div>

+***

+#### <a name="q15"></a> Browser inspector error: Load denied by X-Frame-Options?

+While using the **CoalaWeb Page** module with the **Timeline** displayed you may have seen this error being displayed in the browser inspector.

+## Background

+> The **X-Frame-Options** HTTP response header can be used to indicate whether or not a browser should be allowed to  render a page in a <frame>, <iframe> or <object> .
+Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

+So basically when the **Timeline** is feed into the **Page** module some parts are held back due to the settings on the Facebook site.
+The module and it's content will continue to be displayed as expected this is just a warning that some of it's content is not displayed due to X-Frame-Options.

+<div class="uk-alert">Note: This error will display even if you generate code from the <a href="https://developers.facebook.com/docs/plugins/page-plugin/" target="_blank">Facebook Page Plugin</a> page and paste it into your site.</div>

+## Fix

+Firstly the module content will continue to be displayed as expected so you can feel free to leave it as is.
+If you want to stop this warning from displaying the only option currently is to turn off the **Timeline** by removing it from the **Tabs** module option.

+## Extra Info

+I will continue to follow this up with the Facebook developers and update this FAQ with any new info I get but if anyone else has extra info on the subject please [Contact Me](https://coalaweb.com/support/get-in-touch/contact-us).

+***